CodeGeek2006/CodeGeek2006/README.md

 #### Tech Stack:

-- 💻 I mainly code in Java, but I'm also proficient in JavaScript, C++, and Python.
+- 💻 I mainly code in C++, but I'm also somewhat knowledgeable in Java, Golang, and Python.

 ---